-IF you want to leave out better than you came in and you know it's time for you to step up, step out, and step on!
-But you have to be looking for a plan to work, not a scheme to get by.
+- want to leave better than you came in and you know it's time for you to step up, step out, and step on! - have a plan to work, not a scheme to get by.

 God has a plan for your life.
-You may not know what's ahead but He does.
-I hope you'll let Him show you that plan-one step at a time.
+You may not know what's ahead, but He does.
 This booklet can help because it's the work of men and women who slept in the same cells as you.
-They worked God's plan-and you can as well!
+They worked God's plan-and you can as well.
+The next few pages offer you some encouragement in their words.
+Hello, my name is Paul.
+Here's my story.